Course number: ENGL 491A

 - George Plumley.
 WordPress 24-Hour Trainer.
 2nd ed.
 Indianapolis: Wiley, 2011.
 ISBN: 1118066901.

 - Herb J. Smith and Kim Haimes-Korn.
 Portfolios for Technical and Professional Communicators.
 Upper Saddle River, NJ: Prentice Hall, 2007.
 ISBN: 0131704583

-- the Internet,
+- Regular access to a computer and the Internet,

 - a MIX email account which is checked daily,